Working with corporate volunteers

 After the debut of your corporate volunteer program, it's important to stay in touch with the partnering business.
 Send thank you emails and photos.
 The business will be particularly grateful if you send photos; photos can add to the business's internal communication, further publicity and potential grant applications.

 If you plan to write and send a media release, it is also important to get the business's approval first.
-See our page on Writing media releases for more information, templates and tips.

 Remember to ask corporate volunteers for their feedback and ideas on how the program can be improved.
 Also get feedback from regular volunteers and paid staff.